Toolbox of Multi-species Swards

-The Toolbox of Multi-species Swards project, otherwise known as TOMS, is a collaborative project between the Rural Business School at Duchy College and Rothamsted Research North Wyke.
+This project aims to support and promote the use of multi-species swards, particularly in Cornwall.
+It is a collaborative project between the Rural Business School at Duchy College and Rothamsted Research North Wyke.

 The majority of Cornwall’s farmed land is grassland, typically ryegrass and clover.
 But multi-species swards, also known as herbal leys or diverse forages, offer many potential benefits for grassland production.
 To find out more, visit the Diverse Forages page here.